joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/communicating-with-native-processes-in-air.md

 <div>

-The native process API can run any executable on the user’s system.
+The native process API can run any executable on the user's system.
 Take extreme care when constructing and executing commands.
 If any part of a command to be executed originates from an external source, carefully validate that the command is safe to execute.
 Likewise, your AIR application should validate any data